S4N-T0S/Open-Source-LDAT/README.md

 1. Open the project folder in Visual Studio Code with PlatformIO installed.
 2. Connect your Teensy 4.1.
 3. Click the **Upload** button (right-arrow icon) in the PlatformIO toolbar.
 PlatformIO will handle everything else.

+### Optional: Overclocking
+The firmware is configured to run at the Teensy 4.1's stock 600MHz by default, which is perfectly stable and provides high-precision measurements.

+However, the `platformio.ini` file includes commented-out options to overclock the CPU if you wish to do so at your own risk:
+*   **720MHz:** Usually stable on most chips without active cooling.
+*   **816MHz:** **Requires a heatsink.** Running at this frequency without adequate cooling can cause instability, thermal throttling, or hardware damage.

+To enable an overclock, simply uncomment the desired `board_build.f_cpu` line in `platformio.ini` before compiling.

 ---
 ## Test Environment Setup (Choosing a Latency Marker)